When Gas Mileage Counts: How to Find a Car that Meets Your Needs

 There are a few key points that most responsible and experienced car buyers know to consider when it comes to buying a new car.
 Here are a few of them:

 - Fuel economy is king.
 There are so many reasons to buy a car that has good fuel economy.
 This should be one of your top considering factors.
 Fuel economy makes sense in more ways than one.
-Getting a car with good fuel economy helps the car pay for itself.
+Getting a car with good gas mileage helps the car pay for itself.
 A car that only costs you one-hundred dollars every two months in gas will be far easier to keep than a car that costs you a hundred dollar bill in gas every two weeks.
-That will really start to add up after a while, and since you’re buying the car and not leasing it, this could begin to really make a difference in your month to month expenses.
+That will really start to add up after a while, and since you’re buying the car and not leasing it, the gas mileage economy could begin to really make a difference in your month to month expenses.

 - Safety is also important.
 Your safety is the most important thing by far, so you want a car that rates well as far as safety goes.
 Don’t cut corners on this, just because you like a car that’s not totally safe.
 Odds are you will not get in an accident, but if you do, wouldn’t you rather be in a car that is very safe?
 Your life could depend on it.